 The simple permafrost model has been a temporary solution when the soil heat transfer model was not available.
-It is still available but not documented here because the heat transfer model is the much better choice for modelling the permafrost impacts on the hydrology.
+It is still available but not documented here because the heat transfer model is a much better choice for modeling permafrost impacts on hydrology.